Working with Multiple Graphs

 GraphQLite supports managing and querying across multiple graph databases.
 This is useful for:

-• Access control: Different graphs can have different permissions
+• Access control: Different graphs can have different file-level permissions.

-• Performance: Smaller, focused graphs can be faster to query
+• Performance: Smaller, focused graphs are faster to query and analyze.

-• Cross-domain queries: Query relationships across different datasets
+• Cross-domain queries: Join relationships that span different datasets.

-The GraphManager class manages multiple graph databases in a directory:
+The GraphManager class (accessed via the graphs() factory function) manages multiple graph databases stored as separate SQLite files in a directory.

 from graphqlite import graphs